A family for vulnerable Bolivian children

 Vulnerable children in Bolivia receive health care, an education and professional development from NPH thanks to support from people like you.

 In a remote lowland village surrounded by trees and expansive green fields, lies the 9th NPH family centre, Casa Padre Wasson.
 The Bolivian family began in April 2005.
-It now has 12 family-style houses that house over 100 children (5 homes for boys, 5 for girls and one for the babies).
-There are 4 additional houses that host employees and volunteers.
+It now has 11 family-style homes that house almost 100 children (5 homes for boys, 5 for girls and one for the babies).
 Since Bolivia is the poorest country in South America, NPH is eager to grow and offer more family strengthening services to children in need from local communities.

 Support for surrounding villages